DataDog/integrations-extras/onepane/README.md

     ![Host Resource][6]

-- Map Resources: Onepane allows you to map these Datadog resources to your existing Onepane resources for unified view of incidents and events across your infrastructure
+- Map Resources: Onepane allows you to map these Datadog resources to your existing Onepane resources for unified view of incidents and events across your infrastructure.

     ![Onepane Mapping][7]

-With these steps complete, you'll have successfully integrated Datadog with Onepane
+With these steps complete, you'll have successfully integrated Datadog with Onepane.

 For more details, refer to the [Onepane documentation][9]